-According to the dual process theory of insight, there are two steps to solving problems.
+According to the dual-process theory of insight, there are two steps to solving problems.
 The first step is to use analytical and logical thought processes that are based on reason.
-The second step uses your intuition and the automatic "gut feeling" process that are based on experiences.
+The second step uses your intuition and the automatic “gut feeling” process that is based on your experiences.

 Three Process Theory of Insight

-With this theory, your intelligence has the key role to insight but there are three processes that include selective encoding, combination, and comparison.
+With this theory, your intelligence has a key role in gaining insight, but there are three processes that include selective encoding, combination, and comparison.

-- Selective comparison uses your past experiences with the solutions and problems that may apply to the problem and possible solution.
+Selective Comparison uses your past experiences with the solutions and

 There are four stages of insight, which include preparation, incubation, illumination, and verification.
-Each one is just as important as others and you have to go through all four stages to gain the insight you need to improve your state of mind.
+Each one is just as important as the others, and you have to go through all four stages to gain the insight you need to improve your state of mind.

 - Incubation: After you determine what may be the cause, you will need plenty of time to think about the problem.
 This period will include possible solutions, brainstorming, and trial and error.

 - Illumination: This is the lightbulb moment.
-You know in the cartoon where you see the lightbulb above the character's head?
-It is the "Aha" moment when you realize what the solution to the problem is and wonder why you had not seen it before.
+Are you familiar with the lightbulb above a character’s head in various cartoons?
+It is the “Aha” moment when you realize what the solution to the problem is and wonder why you had not seen it before.

 Metacognitive and insight therapies have proven beneficial to those who have compulsion disorders.
-When an individual has obsessive-compulsive or anxiety disorder, he or she may perform actions on a ritualistic basis to alleviate the anxiety.
-These compulsions can often create dysfunction in the individual's life.
+When an individual has anxiety or an obsessive-compulsive disorder, they may perform actions on a ritualistic basis to alleviate the stress.
+These compulsions can often create dysfunction in a person’s life.

-For example, the individual who leaves the house for work or school and becomes extremely obsessed that the door has been left unlocked, or the iron left on, turns around and returns home.
-This behavior continues despite the number of times the door is found locked or the iron turned off.
-If this individual is successful in ignoring the compulsion and therefore does not act upon it, he or she is likely to obsess about it all day.
-When faced with this compulsion, the way this individual sees it there are two choices: 1) Return home to check and risk being late or 2) Ignore the compulsion and suffer from anxiety the remainder of the day.
+For example, an individual who leaves the house for work or school and becomes extremely obsessed that the door has been left unlocked or the clothing iron left on might turn back around and return home.
+This behavior will continue despite the number of times the door is found locked or the clothing iron turned off.
+If this individual is successful in ignoring the compulsion and therefore does not act upon it, they are likely to obsess about it all day.
+When faced with this compulsion, there are two choices: 1) Return home to double-check and risk being late or 2) Ignore the compulsion and experience anxiety for the remainder of the day.

-A therapist who uses metacognitive and insight therapy will have that individual explore the underlying reasoning behind the compulsion.
-There may be something from the past, or there could be something on a subconscious level that is bothering the individual.
-By exploring his or her thought processes and patterns of behavior, the individual may gain key insight into the underlying cause of the fear of leaving the door unlocked or an iron on.
+A therapist who uses metacognitive and insight therapy will have the individual explore the underlying reasoning behind the compulsion.
+There may be something from the past, or there could be something on a subconscious level that is bothering them.
+By exploring their thought process and pattern of behavior, the individual may gain valuable insight into the underlying cause of the fear of leaving the door unlocked or the clothing iron turned on.

-It may be that he or she has concerns about the safety of the family, or feels guilt over a past incident in which the safety of a child or other loved one was placed in jeopardy.
-Using the locked door as an example, the individual may have paranoia about break ins, or may have fears of "letting someone in" to his or her personal life.
+It may be that the individual has concerns about the safety of their family or feels guilt over a past incident in which the safety of a child or other loved one was placed in jeopardy.
+Using the locked door as an example, the individual may have some paranoia about break-ins or fear of “letting someone in” to their personal life.

-Insight therapy may also benefit those who have interpersonal relationships at work or home.
-If relationships are stormier than not due to constant misunderstandings and bickering, there may be an underlying issue that is causing the behavior.
-Using metacognitive strategies can be highly effective in aiding the individual into gaining necessary insight to change thought patterns as well as associated behaviors.
+Insight therapy may also benefit those who have interpersonal relationships at work or at home.
+If relationships are complicated due to constant misunderstandings and bickering, there may be an underlying issue that is causing the behavior.
+Using metacognitive strategies can be highly effective in aiding the individual in gaining the necessary insight to change their thought patterns as well as their associated behaviors.